 You don’t need a very deep container since aloe vera is pretty shallow rooted. however, if you want to allow your plant to spread, make sure to choose a wide container.
 Also, make sure you choose a container that allows for good drainage.

-Indoor – Aloe vera is a great houseplant.
-If you can provide it with 6 to 8 hours of bright light a day (not direct sunlight), it will be very happy staying indoors.
-A sun room is a great location for an aloe vera plant, or maybe a south facing window.
-If there is no such location in your home, but you would like to keep your aloe vera indoor, you can supplement with grow lights.
+Indoor – Aloe Vera is a great houseplant.
+If you can provide it with 6 to 8 hours of bright light a day, it will be very happy staying indoors.
+A sun room is a great location for an aloe vera plant or maybe a south-facing window.
+If there is no such location in your home, but you would like to keep your aloe vera indoors, you can supplement with grow lights.

 Aloe Vera Plant Care

-Aloe vera is pest resistant, drought tolerant, and doesn’t require any fertilizing.
+Aloe Vera is pest resistant, drought tolerant, and doesn’t require any fertilizing (although it doesn’t hurt to fertilize it once a year).
 It’s the easiest plant in the world to care for.